 There are two semesters in a school year.

 *Amounts are listed for semester/year.

 Tuition, room & board, and other fees are billed on a semester basis.
-There are a maximum of ten monthly payments for the school year; beginning with the first day of school (August through May). $5 will be charged on delinquent monthly payments.
+There are a maximum of ten monthly payments for the school year, beginning with the first day of school (August through May).
+A $5 late fee will be added to delinquent monthly payments.
 Any account more than two months in arrears may result in the student's enrollment being terminated.
 All fees are subject to change without notice.
 Should a student leave during the school year, charges for tuition and room & board will be prorated.